 - Align the edge of the appliqué to best match your chosen stitch, and stitch around all the edges.

-NOTE: As with all decorative stitching, test on scraps to get the length and width of the stitch to your liking and to test the left-to-right swing the needle against the edge of the fabric.
+NOTE: As with all decorative stitching, test first on scraps to get the length and width of the stitch to your liking and to test the left-to-right swing the needle against the edge of the fabric.

 - In raw-edge appliqué, you don’t hide the cut edges of the appliqué pieces, instead securing the fabric with a simple straight stitch.
-This leaves the edges of the fabric open to wear and tear, and allows them to fray.
+This leaves the edges of the fabric open to wear and allows them to fray.
 The frayed edges achieve a shabby chic or rustic effect for projects finished with this technique.

 - Following the same steps as above, adhere the fusible web.